chrisib/EuroPi/software/contrib/pams.md

 The submenu for the main clock has the following options:

+- `DIN Mode` -- either `Gate` or `Trigger`.
+If `Gate` the clock will run when the input is high.
+Otherwise the clock will toggle on/off on the rising edge of the input signal
 - `Reset` -- if true, all waves & euclidean patterns will reset when the clock starts.
   Otherwise they will continue from where they stopped